 With a little menu planning at home, and when I go out, it’s not a problem.
 When going to a restaurant I take a look at the menu before arriving so I have an idea of what my options will be, or how I can ask the kitchen to change a dish to make it work.

-For more information about a plant-based lifestyle including research, how to’s, recipes, and articles, please visit T. Colin Campbell Center for Nutrition Studies.
+For more information about a plant-based lifestyle please visit T. Colin Campbell Center for Nutrition Studies.

-For more information on transitioning to a plant based diet, read my article Plant Based Diet Benefits: 3 Essential Steps to Heal Your Body with Food.
+For more information on transitioning to a plant based diet, read my article How to Start a WFB Diet – A Step by Step Guide.